20 Biggest Mistakes People Make When Hiring a Web Designer

 How can you tell if you’re paying too much?
 Because websites are so diverse in features and functions, it’s tricky to put a specific number on “too much”.
-For a small business, though, expect to pay between $3,000 and $9,000.
-If the estimate is too far outside of this range, you may want to rethink your choice of web design agency.
+For small businesses though, expect to pay between $6,000 and $15,000.
+If the estimate is too far outside of this range, you may want to rethink your choice of a web design agency.

 Ignoring the Value of a CMS

 A CMS, or Content Management System, is your gateway to managing your website.
 A CMS improves time efficiency, and reduces the amount of hand-coding required to build and update your website.